python-can-define-radio/python-course/classroom_activities/ex_5a_for_loops.md

 # ...
 # 5 * 5 = 25

 # 32b nested for-loops -- Multiplication table
-# (Challenge question.
-If most students are ahead of you, skip this.)
-# Using the nested for-loops you created to display multiplication facts from 1 to 5 (above),...
+# Using the nested for-loops you created to display multiplication facts from 1 to 5 (above),
 # display the results in a table:
 #
 #    | 1   2   3   4   5